 Smart lighting.
 Smart lighting from Philips Hue lets you turn lights on and off with your smartphone or your voice.
 You can also automate lighting to turn on when you enter a room and turn off when you leave.

 Smart plugs.
 Smart plugs can turn small devices that plug into outlets, like lamps or fans, into smart devices you can control with an app or even your voice.

 Water leak detector.
 Another smart home device that can help mitigate a potential disaster, water sensors notify you if a leak or excess moisture is detected.

 Smart TVs.
 Smart TVs connect to the Internet automatically, allowing you to access the preloaded streaming, news, and entertainment apps right from your TV.
 You can also integrate your TV with your smart speakers.

 Security cameras.
 Security cameras include both indoor and outdoor varieties.
-Indoor cameras like the Vivint Ping feature a wide-angle lens, two-way talk, and one-touch callout, providing a clear picture while also doubling as a way to stay in touch with loved ones.
+Indoor cameras like the Vivint indoor camera feature a wide-angle lens, two-way talk, and one-touch callout, providing a clear picture while also doubling as a way to stay in touch with loved ones.

 Outdoor cameras.
 Smart outdoor cameras include HD video quality with night vision, motion sensitivity adjustment (so you're not notified every time a bird flies by), and weatherproof features.

 Doorbell cameras.
 Doorbell cameras allow you to see who's at your door whether they ring the bell or not.
 Most feature two-way talk, so you can converse with whoever is at the door.
 Vivint's Doorbell Camera Pro goes a step further by offering proactive package protection.